odoo/documentation/accounting/localizations/argentina.rst

 into the Production environment.
 As these two environments are completely isolated from each other, the digital certificates of one instance are not valid in the other one.

-Access to Accounting -> Settings -> Argentinian  Localization to select the environment:
+Go to :menuselection:`Accounting --> Settings --> Argentinian Localization` to select the environment:

 .. image:: media/argentina_edi_01.png
    :align: center